Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Numerical Approach

+All computations from~\cref{eq:exponential_map} to~\cref{eq:residual_viscoplastic} are also valid for the spatial discrete variables but are written for the continuous case for sake of readability.

-For the time evolution of the~$\text{DAE}$~\cref{eq:resulsting_dae}, we apply the family of numerical differentiation formulas (NDFs) in a variable-step, variable-order algorithm, the \textit{Matlab}'s ode15s~\cite{reichelt1997matlab, shampine1997matlab, shampine1999solving, shampine2003solving}, since our~$\text{DAE}$ has similar properties as stiff ordinary differential equations~\cite{castelli2021efficient}.
+For the time evolution of the~$\text{DAE}$~\eqref{eq:resulsting_dae}, we apply the family of numerical differentiation formulas (NDFs) in a variable-step, variable-order algorithm, based on the \textit{Matlab}'s ode15s~\cite{reichelt1997matlab, shampine1997matlab, shampine1999solving, shampine2003solving}, since our~$\text{DAE}$ has similar properties as stiff ordinary differential equations~\cite{castelli2021efficient}.
 An error control handles the switch in time step sizes~$\tau_n$ and order.
-We arrive at the space and time discrete problem to go on from one time step~$t_n$ to the next~$t_\npo$: find the discrete solution~$\vect{y}^{\npo} \approx \vect{y}(t_{\npo})$ satisfying
+We have chosen the same time scale for this temporal discretization and the temporal discretization of the internal variables~$\tens{F}_\pl$ and~$\varepsilon_\pl^{\text{eq}}$.
+We arrive at the space and time discrete problem to go on from one time step~$t_n$ to the next~$t_\npo$: for given~$\tens{F}_{\pl,h}^n$ and~$\varepsilon_{\pl,h}^{\text{eq},n}$ find the discrete solution~$\vect{y}^{\npo} \approx \vect{y}(t_{\npo})$ satisfying